-The Group's PRC subsidiary and VIEs incorporated in PRC are subject to the PRC Income Tax laws.
+The Group's PRC subsidiaries and VIEs incorporated in PRC are subject to the PRC Income Tax laws.
 Pursuant to the relevant laws and regulations in the PRC, Puyi Bohui is regarded as an accredited software company and a High and New Technology Enterprise ("HNTE"), and thus enjoys preferential tax treatments, including being exempted from PRC Income Tax for two years starting from its first profit-making year, followed by a 50% reduction for the next three years.
 For Puyi Bohui, tax year 2015 was the first profit-making year and accordingly, from January 1, 2017 to December 31, 2019 Puyi Bohui has made a 12.5% tax provision for its profits; beginning from January 1, 2020, Puyi Bohui is qualified for west development taxation preference and is subject to an income tax rate for 15%.
 Shenzhen Puyi Zhongxiang Information Technology Co., Ltd. is qualified for Shenzhen Qianhai modern services cooperation district entity tax preference and is subject to an income tax rate for 15%.
 Chongqing Fengyi and Puyi Consulting are qualified for west development taxation preference and is subject to an income tax rate for 15%.
+Puyi Dake is qualified as small low-profit enterprise with estimated annual taxable income of less than RMB1 million and its annual effective enterprise income tax rate is 5%.
 Other PRC subsidiaries of our VIEs are subject to a standard 25% EIT.